 You don't need to re-invent the wheel.
 Find an image that really inspires you and try to replicate it with the props and tools you have at your disposal.
 I get so much inspiration for my images from Pinterest, and I categorise them all in board by type of food for easy access.
 You can check out what I use for inspo by clicking the link below.
 Don't forget to follow me for new pins!
 Click here to get into it right away:

 2. Selecting the Right Background + Props

 Props and backgrounds can make or break a photo.
-It is very easy go a little too much or a little too less with using backgrounds and props while styling photos.
-When it comes to backgrounds, I recommend using ones that have a good contrast with the main object you are trying to capture.
+It is very easy to go a little too far with using backgrounds and props while styling photos.
+When it comes to backgrounds, I recommend using ones that have good contrast with the main object you are trying to capture.
 Good backgrounds highlight the subject of the photo without being overpowering and competing.
 Something as simple as a white foam board can be one of the best backgrounds for your photos.
 You can also use wooden boards, contact paper, vinyl backgrounds, fabrics etc. as photography backgrounds.
-You’ll find heaps on Etsy.
+You'll find heaps on Etsy.
 As for props, check out this post that tells you all my favourite things to turn a run-of-the-mill photo into something spectacular!